trihargianto/trihargianto.com/content/page/about/index.md

 ## 🧠 Source of thoughts

-All of the things that help my journey as a software engineer, professional, and human being:
+Some sources that help my journey as a software engineer, professional, and human being:

 ### Podcast